UniMath/agda-unimath/src/commutative-algebra/radicals-of-ideals-commutative-rings.lagda.md

   backward-inclusion-intersection-radical-of-ideal-Commutative-Ring :
     leq-ideal-Commutative-Ring A
-      ( radical-of-ideal-Commutative-Ring A
+      ( ideal-radical-of-ideal-Commutative-Ring A
         ( intersection-ideal-Commutative-Ring A I J))
       ( intersection-ideal-Commutative-Ring A
-        ( radical-of-ideal-Commutative-Ring A I)
+        ( ideal-radical-of-ideal-Commutative-Ring A I)
-        ( radical-of-ideal-Commutative-Ring A J)) backward-inclusion-intersection-radical-of-ideal-Commutative-Ring x H =
+        ( ideal-radical-of-ideal-Commutative-Ring A J)) backward-inclusion-intersection-radical-of-ideal-Commutative-Ring x H =
     apply-universal-property-trunc-Prop H
       ( subset-intersection-ideal-Commutative-Ring A
-        ( radical-of-ideal-Commutative-Ring A I)
+        ( ideal-radical-of-ideal-Commutative-Ring A I)
-        ( radical-of-ideal-Commutative-Ring A J)
+        ( ideal-radical-of-ideal-Commutative-Ring A J)
         ( x))
       ( λ (n , H' , K') → (intro-∃ n H' , intro-∃ n K'))

   preserves-intersection-radical-of-ideal-Commutative-Ring :
     ( intersection-ideal-Commutative-Ring A
-      ( radical-of-ideal-Commutative-Ring A I)
+      ( ideal-radical-of-ideal-Commutative-Ring A I)
-      ( radical-of-ideal-Commutative-Ring A J)) ＝
+      ( ideal-radical-of-ideal-Commutative-Ring A J)) ＝
-    ( radical-of-ideal-Commutative-Ring A
+    ( ideal-radical-of-ideal-Commutative-Ring A
       ( intersection-ideal-Commutative-Ring A I J)) preserves-intersection-radical-of-ideal-Commutative-Ring =
     eq-has-same-elements-ideal-Commutative-Ring A
       ( intersection-ideal-Commutative-Ring A
-        ( radical-of-ideal-Commutative-Ring A I)
+        ( ideal-radical-of-ideal-Commutative-Ring A I)
-        ( radical-of-ideal-Commutative-Ring A J))
+        ( ideal-radical-of-ideal-Commutative-Ring A J))
-      ( radical-of-ideal-Commutative-Ring A
+      ( ideal-radical-of-ideal-Commutative-Ring A
         ( intersection-ideal-Commutative-Ring A I J))
       ( λ x →
         forward-inclusion-intersection-radical-of-ideal-Commutative-Ring x ,